Did you ever have a moment where you didn’t even believe in yourself, but your spouse did?

 Things like, “I know you can do X because you are really great at things like that.”

-You can also have a conversation with your spouse to find out how you can help him/her a starting point to their dream career.
+You can also have a conversation with your spouse about how you can help them find a starting point to their dream career.

 You know your spouse better than anyone, find out what works for them!

-2) Edify them in public, and when talking to other people especially your parents, relatives, and friends.
+2) Edify them in public and private, even when talking to other people especially your parents, relatives, and friends.